Meet Addi and Cassi Hempel - We Have Niemann Pick Type C Diease and Have Tested Positive For The XMRV Virus

 Why Care?
 You Have The Niemann Pick Type C Gene Too!

-According to Francis S. Collins, M.D., Ph.D., former Director of The National Human Genome Research Institute in a paper, “While many of the genes we will initially be pursuing are responsible for rare disorders, what we learn from rare disorders often has profound consequences for our understanding of more common conditions.”
-Someday we might be able to help you or someone you love.
+According to Dr. Francis S. Collins, Director of the NIH, “While many of the genes we will initially be pursuing are responsible for rare disorders, what we learn from rare disorders often has profound consequences for our understanding of more common conditions.”

 How You Can Help?